Giants of Sardinia

 |

-Availability: 2025: FULL waitlist only Sign up for our newsletter to receive updates The Bronze Age stone giants from Mont’e Prama are the wonder of Sardinia.
+(Please note: tour will take place one week earlier than previously advertised) Sign up for our newsletter to receive updates The Bronze Age stone giants from Mont’e Prama are the wonder of Sardinia.
 Nearby we’ve found some giants of another kind: smaller in stature but brave and bold when defending their traditional food.
 Some will be familiar and some unexpected and bizarre, like the culurgiones you’ll get to make yourself.
 Don’t know what they are?
 Come find out.
 From bottarga to rice to saffron and peperoncino, your palate will expand to encompass a whole new world of flavours.
 You could even become a giant yourself.
 Really small group (maximum 10 people) Click on topics below for more information To request a booking form email [email protected] |

 Archaeology & culture